 Decision-makers must understand that now isn’t the time to cut the budget but rather to invest in IAM.
 Or risk lagging and scrambling when the economy rebounds.
 Here’s how to do that.

 “Know thy enemy and know yourself; in a hundred battles, you will never be defeated.” – General Sun Tzu.

-It may be a stretch to call your CIO or CISO your enemy (and please never do it to their face), the advice is still relevant.
-By understanding how your boss is thinking and what matters to them, you’ll be better equipped to position your IAM budget priorities to be in inalignment with theirs.
+It may be a stretch to call your CIO or CISO your enemy (and please never do it to their face), but the advice is still relevant.
+By understanding how your boss is thinking and what matters to them, you’ll be better equipped to position your IAM budget priorities to be in alignment with theirs.